 What is vacuum forming?

-The term vacuum forming – also called thermoforming – describes the process of heating a plastic sheet and using pressure to shape it into a mould.
+The term vacuum forming – one of a range of thermofroming services – describes the process of heating a plastic sheet and using pressure to shape it into a mould.
 Vacuum forming is a specific process in which a vacuum is used to form the heated plastic into the shape of the mould.

 What is injection moulding?

 The process begins by heating polymers into molten form.
 This liquid polymer is then ‘injected’ into a mould – usually made of steel or aluminium – and held in place.
 After the plastic has cooled the mould is then opened and the finished parts are removed.